totaldebug/CfDnsSync/README.md

 This example will update the record every 30 minutes.
 You'll want to be sure that you insert the correct paths to reflect were the codebase is located.

-If you want to learn more about the CloudFlare API, you can read on [here](http://www.cloudflare.com/docs/client-api.html).
+If you want to learn more about the Cloudflare API, you can read on [here](http://www.cloudflare.com/docs/client-api.html).

 Credits and Thanks